 The Chelmsford Public School calendar is set each year by the Chelmsford School Committee and is found on the district's website.
-We encourage you to go to the individual school calendars which can be found on the district website, http://www.chelmsford.k12.ma.us.
+We encourage you to go to the individual school calendars which can be found on the district website.
 School events, early release days, field trips, and additional information will be posted on a regular basis.